 1. People expect them to do stuff they can’t.

 Because your kid looks way older than his actual age, nobody realizes that he’s actually still a toddler — and therefore still doing toddler stuff, like talking with a very limited vocabulary, or an adorable speech impediment.
-So when someone tries to carry on a conversation with him, they’re either surprised or disappointed or question his mental capacity.
+So when someone tries to carry on a conversation with him, they’re either surprised or disappointed or just think he’s really, really behind.

 2. People look at you odd when they’re “still” in a stroller.

 Yes, his knees may be under his chin or his feet dragging the ground, but we promise we’re not just hauling around a lazy third-grader.
 Because no matter how big a toddler is, he’s still a slow, dawdling toddler, so a stroller is definitely a necessity.
 Besides, huge toddlers are used to being in cramped spaces, because …

 3. There’s not much room in the car seat.

 When they’re rear-facing, their legs are folded like a pretzel (this does not compromise their safety); when they face forward, their feet are pushing relentlessly into the seat in front of them.
 Which is just fantastic if you happen to be the one who has to sit in front of them.
 Just try to think of it as one of those massage chairs.